pedrognrd/LOD/README.md

 - Creation and interaction of scenes
 - Audio editing and treatment

-Ash images taken from the character study by Barnaby Bagenda: https://twitter.com/modelsheets/status/609065319076917248 Main scene image taken from the poster made by John Bolton: https://www.dynamite.com/htmlfiles/viewProduct.html?PRO=C105208 Final scene image taken from the poster made by Anthony Genuardi: https://alternativemovieposters.com/amp/army-darkness-anthony-genuardi/
+Ash images are taken from the character study by Barnaby Bagenda: https://twitter.com/modelsheets/status/609065319076917248 Main scene image taken from the poster made by John Bolton: https://www.dynamite.com/htmlfiles/viewProduct.html?PRO=C105208 Final scene image taken from the poster made by Anthony Genuardi: https://alternativemovieposters.com/amp/army-darkness-anthony-genuardi/